Aman-Builds/CommitToSuccess/README.md

 # CommitToSuccess
 This is my first GitHub repository.
-My goal is to become a great coder.
-I’ve wasted years with the wrong people, but now my only focus is growth.
+My goal is to become a great coder but now my only focus is growth.
 I will work hard to improve as a software engineer.
 “If you always put limits on everything, it will spread into your life.
 There are no limits, only plateaus—you must go beyond them.” —Bruce Lee